 All Fine Tune Academy Students receive FREE purchase assistance at the store of their choice.
 One of our Master instructors will demonstrate the different kinds of Pianos and make sure you get the right instrument for your musical taste & budget.

-Piano is such a popular instrument that there are many choices for every budget.
+The piano is such a popular instrument that there are many choices for every budget.
 As you pay more money you get higher build quality and more features.

 If you intend on learning traditional Piano, it recommended that you get something with 88 Keys that has a "Weighted Action"